codeforfungit/bustiming/README.md

 4)each bus has timing which will be mentioned in bus timing table with route and stop 5)one bus will travel multiple times between two city so i added trip and direction will identify which way bus is traveling i mean sydney to melborne or melborne to sydney

+![city_route]bustiming/city_route.jpg)
+Image explanation

+1)In image city refers to routes table

+2)green color shows multiple stops in city

+3)city 1 and city 2 will connect in city 3 so if a person wants to go city-1 to city-2 then he need to use interconnected buses between city-1 to city-3 and city-3 to city-2